What is idiopathic pulmonary fibrosis?

-To begin, fibrosis is the buildup of scar tissue.
-Pulmonary fibrosis is the formation of such scar tissue in the lungs, between the air sacs.
-Idiopathic just means that your doctors aren’t sure what caused it.
-So, to put it all together, idiopathic pulmonary fibrosis (IPF) is when the tissue in the lungs becomes damaged or scarred and the cause may be unknown.
+To put it all together, idiopathic pulmonary fibrosis (IPF) is when the tissue in the lungs becomes damaged or scarred, and the cause may be unknown.
 This thickened, sometimes stiff scar tissue can make it difficult for your lungs to work properly, leading to reduced oxygen levels in your bloodstream.

-Because your lungs aren’t able to work as efficiently, you’ll likely feel a shortness of breath.
+Because your lungs aren’t able to work as efficiently, you may feel shortness of breath.
 This tends to worsen as the disease progresses.
 You may also experience other symptoms, including:

 - dry, hacking cough